AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_ab_initio.md

 	We will now introduce _ab initio_ Molecular Dynamics simulations where the atomic forces come from a first-principles code.
 We will use `FHI-aims` as this calculator in the following.
 We assume:

 	- You have familiarized yourself with running MD simulations with FHI-vibes for the LJ-Argon toy model.
+	- You are familiar with running `FHI-aims` calculations.
-	- You are familiar with running `FHI-aims` calculations on a supercomputer.
+	- Optionally: You are familiar with running `FHI-aims` calculations on a workstation or supercomputer.

-In principle, _ab initio_ molecular dynamics simulations are identical to MD simulations using an empirical force field like Lennard-Jones, only that the forces are computed from first principles, e.g., using density functional theory (DFT) with LDA or GGA xc-functional in the Born-Oppenheimer approximation, i.e.,
+In principle, _ab initio_ molecular dynamics simulations are identical to MD simulations using an empirical force field like Lennard-Jones, only that the forces are computed from first principles, e.g., using density functional theory (DFT) with LDA or GGA xc-functional in the Born-Oppenheimer approximation.
+Thus,

 $$
 \begin{align}